Kal has a warm, bright future

 Shared ownership is an affordable way to buy a home of your own.
 NCHA's customers have written about their experiences in a series of case studies, to explain what shared ownership has done for them.

 Kal is a 61 year old single working mum and grandmother who was struggling to afford a comfortable home.
-Having lived in a council house for the last 22 years that was in need of repairs, she was hoping to make a fresh start.
+Having lived in a council house for 22 years, which was in need of repairs, she was hoping to make a fresh start.

 The children have left home, so Kal was looking for somewhere which was easy to maintain, warm and comfortable to suit her older lifestyle.

-Her daughter Kirren, works as a Senior Sales Negotiator at NCHA but has also been through the process herself.
+Her daughter Kirren worked as a Senior Sales Negotiator at NCHA, and had also been through the process herself.
 She explained the benefits of shared ownership and helped her mum find the perfect new home.

-The location was a selling point for Kal as this development has easy access into Nottingham but is also close to her family.
+The location was a selling point for Kal as the development has easy access into Nottingham, and is also close to her family.
 “It’s a lovely quiet community with nice neighbours, located by the River Trent.
 We had a street party which enabled us all to meet and enjoy each other’s company.”

-Shared ownership is a great way onto the property ladder if you are a one-salary household.
-Buying a lower share and getting on the property ladder affordably is why many people have begun choosing shared ownership.
+Shared ownership is a great way onto the property ladder if you are a one salary household.
+The ability to buy a smaller share is why many people choose shared ownership.
 Kal can stay owning 25% if she chooses, or in a few years she could decide to purchase more of her home and own a larger share when finances allow.
 This process is called ‘staircasing’ and is a great option for people to own more of their home.
 “I'm planning to buy more shares in the future as it’s a great investment.”

 Kal’s experience of buying with the help of shared ownership has given her a much brighter future.
 Having now lived in the house for nearly a year, Kal feels settled, secure and warm and has been recommending shared ownership to all her friends and family.